How To Mindfully Transform Feelings Of Irritation Into Kindness.

 The truth is the harder we are on ourselves for being human and not being “perfect,” the harder we are on others.

-The realization that we get irritated by people who are judgmental, controlling, self-absorbed and entitled is more about the fact that we possess these same qualities and respond habitually by being hard on ourselves instead of being self-compassionate.
+The realization that we get irritated by judgmental, controlling, self-absorbed, and entitled people is more about the fact that we possess these same qualities and respond habitually by being hard on ourselves instead of being self-compassionate.
 In short, we’re hard on ourselves, AND we’re hard on others.

-How do we mindfully deal with feeling irritated to shift things within ourselves and our relationships?
+How do we mindfully deal with feelings of irritation to shift things within ourselves and our relationships?

 First, we reflect on what the underlying needs are that aren’t being met that have triggered the irritation.
 For example, when we’re feeling judgmental, it’s because, at some level, we feel like we’re not good enough.
 When we feel the need to control things, it’s because, at some level, we’re not feeling safe and are anxious about the future.
 When we’re self-absorbed, it’s because we’re feeling disconnected.
 And when we’re feeling entitled, it may be because we think there’s not enough to go around.